 Most adults can have the vaccine, although the rules vary a little between the vaccines.
+And many countries have now approved some vaccines for children.
 For example, in the UK:

-people aged 18 years and over can have the Moderna, AstraZeneca, or Janssen vaccines.
+people aged 18 years and over can have the Moderna, AstraZeneca, Novavax, or Janssen vaccines.

 Pregnant and breastfeeding women

 The advice about pregnant women currently varies between countries.
-For example, the World Health Organization (WHO) does not currently recommend vaccinating pregnant women.
-But in the UK, pregnant women are offered the vaccine.
+For example, the World Health Organization (WHO) recommends the vaccine in pregnant women if the benefits are thought to outweigh the risks.

 If you are concerned about whether you should have the vaccine, talk to your doctor.